Pyth0nHere/FUEL/README.md

 NOTE!
 For important reasons, FUEL is not configured to work as a ``.exe`` which means it can't be used by anyone, this can tho be done by anybody with a very little bit of Python knowledge.

 # **☣️ Descriptions**
-Here's a breaf description of every FUEL part.
+Here's a brief description of every FUEL part.

 ## **⛔ Format-22**
 As said before, FUEL is divided in 4 parts, each one serve e very important purpose.</br>